 A change in the purpose of a mandatory fee includes any instance where the original purpose for the fee has expired or institutional priorities have changed.
 An example of an expiration of purpose would be a fee charged to finance lease payments of a student recreation center where the term of the lease has expired.
-In this instance, the mandatory fee must either be rescinded or submitted to the Board of Regents (Board) for a requested repurposing.
-An example of a change in institutional priorities would be a fee that was originally approved to support construction of a student center, but later repurposed to fund a parking deck.
-In either case, the advisory committee should review the change(s) and provide recommendations to the President.
+An example of a change in institutional priorities would be a request to utilize a fee that was originally approved to support parking operations to also include shuttle services.

 As a matter of practice, when submitting annual documentation for the mandatory fee request, institutions should include pertinent information such as expected revenues, use of increased revenues and any applicable sunset dates and information on how the use of the fees will be monitored to ensure fees are spent according to the approved purpose.
 A strong business case must be presented along with the fee request to demonstrate the need for the fee and the efforts to minimize the financial impact to students.
 The USG Budget Office will provide forms and templates on which the institution is to provide this information.
 Business cases for fees that support auxiliary enterprises and student activities must align with the submitted Five-Year Business Plan.